 Unconscious bias is a positive or negative mental attitude towards a person, thing or group that is held at an unconscious level.
 Bias is ordinary; it is not a moral failing.
 However, biases do have consequences; they disadvantage stereotyped groups.

 We integrate unconscious bias awareness into wider HR initiatives to debias people-related processes themselves, particularly in relation to recruitment, career progression, development, and promotion.
-Our approach tackles conscious bias and structural bias alongside unconscious bias to disrupt the status quo; this includes tackling microaggressions.
+Our approach tackles conscious bias and structural bias alongside unconscious bias to disrupt the status quo; this includes tackling everyday exclusions.

 What is unconscious bias and why does it matter?

-Alternative format available: Unconscious Bias - a guide (Microsoft Word)
+Alternative format: Unconscious Bias – a guide (Microsoft Word).